Writing Style Guide

 Concise

-Computer graphics is an incredibly interesting field, there are many rules, exceptions to the rules, and interesting details.
-Expanding into details can add unnecessary content, so keep the text concise and relevant to the topic at hand.
+Computer graphics is an incredibly interesting field.
+There are many rules, exceptions to those rules, and interesting details.
+However, expanding into details can add unnecessary content; therefore, keep the text concise and relevant to the end user.

 Maintainable